LSSTDESC/PSFHOME/README.md

 - ``fisher_forecast`` is a notebook that conducts a Fisher forecast to predict the cosmological parameters biases induced by the PSF higher moments if their impact on shear is not modeled.

 Update:
 - ``Fit_PSF_systematics`` shows how to psfmod.py to compute the galaxy-PSF correlation function, PSF-PSF correlation function, and use  MCMC to infer the posterior of the PSF parameters.
 Users can use the argument in the class to turn on/off PSF higher moments parameters, constant shear, PSF-PSF correlation noise, and whether to consider higher moment g-p in the chi2.
+Also, relevant plots can be made in this notebook.